dhthwy/r/README.md

 # r

+"Way to slam someone on the floor!
+But you've always kept me down.
+It's what you do!
+Over n over n over again.
+Any excuse you get to do it.
+It's what you enjoy.
+It's what THEY enjoy.
+That's why there's taunting!
+You did it.
+They did it.
+You fucking love tearing people down to the floor.
+THIS IS MY THERAPY NOW."

 "Should've said it was all about that dick.
 I would've believed that.
 It isn't about fucking seatbelts.
 Every chance was squandered because suckin a cock you already sucked a million times was far more important!
 AFTER EVERYTHING.
 THAT'S JUST FUCKIN DISCUSTING.

 YOU DESERVE DISCUSTING IN RETURN!
 I'LL BE FUCKIN DISCUSTING TOO!"